-The first step is to decide what shape cookies you are going to make.
-Since my cookie bouquets were for my daughter congratulating her on her performance in the school musical I used the storyline of the show, for Guys and Dolls I made cookies shaped like dice and the different suits of playing cards – hearts, spades, diamonds and what’s the other one?
-Clovers??
+The first step is to decide your theme and what shape cookies you are going to make.
+Since my cookie bouquets were for my daughter congratulating her on her performance in the school musical I used the storyline of the show, Guys and Dolls, for my theme.
+I made cookies shaped like dice and the different suits of playing cards, hearts, spades, diamonds and clubs.

 I used my basic sugar cookie cut outs recipe.

 Just place the cookies, stick and all, on the cookie sheet and bake according to the sugar cookie recipe directions.

 I insert the cookie sticks first and then fill in around them with everything else.
 I cut the sticks to different heights so there is some variation.
 A fun little sign or card was the finishing touch.